10 Fastest WordPress Themes for 2026 (Speed-Tested List)

 Kadence – modern design with built-in performance features

-Kadence is a newer player compared to Astra and GeneratePress, but it’s quickly become a favorite for designers who need modern layouts without sacrificing speed.
+Kadence is a newer player compared to Astra and GeneratePress, but it is quickly becoming a favorite for designers who need modern layouts without sacrificing speed.

 Kadence is often praised in independent comparisons as: